(Excerpted and translated from Rabbi Ginsburgh’s Hebrew book, “Hanerot Hallalu”)

 This explanation connects in a very interesting manner to two additional events that are associated with the Tenth of Tevet:

 The first event is the Torah’s translation into Greek, known as the Septuagint.
-The completion of this translation took place on the 8th day of Tevet, but in the sources, it says that the event darkened the world for three days—precisely until the Tenth of Tevet.
-Indeed, the 8th and 9th of Tevet are defined as “fasts of tzaddikim”, and in previous eras, special people would fast all three days in a row.
+The completion of this translation took place on the 8th day of Tevet, but the sources write that the event darkened the world for three days—precisely until the Tenth of Tevet.
+Indeed, the 8th and 9th of Tevet are defined as “fasts of tzaddikim”, and in previous eras, righteous individuals would fast all three days in a row.

 What is the common denominator of these two events?
 We can easily see that both express failed attempts to make Judaism universal.
 The Septuagint made the Bible accessible to every intelligent person in the Greek empire.
-However, it was a neutered translation that removed the unique pointedness of the Torah, making it look like a book of philosophy and nothing more—“Jewish philosophy” bereft of any exceptionality or glory.
-Indeed, the Septuagint led to a blurring of the gaps between Judaism and Greek culture, between Hellenism and assimilation.
+However, it was a neutered translation that removed the unique pointedness of the Torah, making it look like a book of wisdom or philosophy and no more—“Jewish philosophy,” as it were, bereft of any exceptionality or glory.
+Indeed, the Septuagint led to a blurring of the differences between Judaism and Greek culture, between Hellenism and assimilation.
 Ultimately, it led to the persecution of those Jews who clung to their religion.

 Isaiah 56:7.